 While it can be applied to just about any type of exercise, HIIT is essentially cardio, and the principle is very simple.
-You do a short burst of intense exercise, wait, then do another burst.
+You do a short burst of intense exercise, wait, and then do another burst.
 Some people do sprints or lift weights, or even do star jumps.
 The whole point is to do away with the filler in standard exercise and get results in the least possible time.

 Exercise is often a frustrating drawn-out process where it’s hard to tell what any given part of it is doing for you.
 You can get halfway through a set of light curls and feel that you’re wasting the time, which then leads your mind to drift to more fun activities like eating junk food.
 This doesn’t happen with HIIT: you’re either resting or you’re going 100% with your heart racing and your endorphins flowing.